ballerina-platform/module-ballerinax-java.jms/README.md

     return consumer;
 }
 ```
-## Adding necessary dependencies
+## Adding the required dependencies

-Add the required dependencies to `Ballerina.toml` based on the broker that you're trying to connect to.
+Add the required dependencies to the `Ballerina.toml` file based on the broker that you're trying to connect to.
-To run the given examples using `Apache ActiveMQ` please add the following.
+ Add the configurations below to run the given examples using `Apache ActiveMQ`.

 ```
   [[platform.libraries]]